 Okay, since the maps indicated roughly 60 miles and a two hour ride from Panajachel to Antigua, I took my time loading the bike, taking pics with the hotel staff of giggling girls and guys wanting to sit on the big BMW.

 I had contacted Casa Elena in Antigua as suggested by a friend and had a room waiting there.
-I stopped for a coffee and croissant downtown, shooed away vendors except for one who told me I was beautiful and wanted to know how old I was, before heading off for Antigua.
+I stopped for a coffee and croissant downtown, shooed away vendors except for one lady who told me I was beautiful and wanted to know how old I was, before heading off for Antigua.
 I'd finally gotten my GPS working by reinstalling the OSM maps I'd uploaded back in Texas, and voila, I had maps of Guatemala!

 Heading up the street, I was redirected by traffic cops into the market area and to a street that was torn up.
 I followed traffic and alternate route signs that led me back into downtown.
 I even talked to a couple of policemen who indicated following the signs.
 It seemed the detour was just a cyclical loop so I finally bailed and looked up a bypass through the streets that got me around the jam and onto the main road again.

 It led up into the mountains quickly and steeply, and after a few miles I stopped for a landslide, obviously from a huge amount of water off the mountain.
 There were some government observers there, observing, and I stopped briefly to ask if it was from a quake or water.
 "Mucho agua!" was the answer as they took pics of the bike with their cell phones.

 I went on around the corner and found that most of the debris had washed away but it was about 100 yards of shallow mud and puddles, two guys standing amidst it and waving.
 Whatever they were doing I have no idea as the waving made no sense, but I stood on the pegs as the bike slid a bit in the slick mud.